SUSANNA MARY ADDYMAN 1871–1936

-In the 1891 census there is no record of Susanna Mary but her family have now moved to 53 Bentinck Road in Nottingham.
-Her elder brother Frank Thornton, a science teacher and her brother John E who is studying at the University of Nottingham as an Electrical Engineering student are recorded as living with their widowed mother Elizabeth.
+In the 1891 census there is no record of Susanna Mary but her family had now moved to 53 Bentinck Road in Nottingham.
+Her elder brother Frank Thornton, a science teacher and her brother John E, who was studying at the University of Nottingham as an Electrical Engineering student, were recorded as living with their widowed mother Elizabeth.

-In the 1911 census she is recorded as age 36 and living with her mother age 67 (the age recorded in the census is inconsistent with her date of birth).
+In the 1911 census she was recorded as age 36 and living with her mother age 67 (the age recorded in the census is inconsistent with her date of birth).

 Susanna’s younger brother John Ernest completed his degree and travelled to India as an Electrical Engineer in 1903 and he married Muriel Rae in Calcutta on 9 January 1909.
 John died aged 39 on 7 June 1912 in Bombay.